nokotamustang/Python3DEngines/README.md

 This means there are several ideas and solutions to some of the same problems, but the issue becomes how to combine multiple techniques to create a coherent and efficient system.

 In the case if Disney's Panda3D, it is a game engine that simplifies the process of creating 3D games with c++ or Python.
 However usually when exploring a game engine, the low level rendering process is abstracted away, and an assortment of tools and features are provided, which also sometimes carries code-bloat and performance overhead.
+The bigger the engine, the more features and tools are available, but the more complex and harder to learn it becomes; such in the case of Unity or Unreal Engine 4 or 5.

 Therefore to learn how to approach graphics from a first-principles perspective, I will be exploring Python based rendering engines.
 Why Python?
 Because it is a high-level language that is easy to learn and use, and it is also a language that I am familiar with and it's one of the most powerful and popular tools out there today.
 I also have a series that will explore c++ with Vulkan, but that is a different story.